-Total liabilities at September 30, 2017 were \$1,439,472 and consisted mainly of unsettled investment transactions, net pension liability - System's staff pension related, and accrued expenses.
-Total liabilities decreased \$685,850 or 32.3% from September 30, 2016.
+Total liabilities at September 30, 2019 were \$854,173 and consisted mainly of unsettled investment transactions, net pension liability - System's staff pension related, and accrued expenses.
+Total liabilities decreased \$3,460,516 or 80.2% from September 30, 2018 primarily due to the timing of unsettled investment transactions.

-The System implemented GASB 68, Accounting and Financial Reporting by State and Local Governments, for the fiscal year 2015.
-The System's staff participate in the Employees Retirement System of the City of St. Louis (ERS), a cost sharing, multi-employer defined benefit plan.
+The System's staff participate in the Employees Retirement System of the City of St. Louis (ERS), a cost sharing, multiemployer defined benefit plan.
 The System elected to report pension elements based on ERS' September 30 actuarial valuations at the beginning of the fiscal year as allowed by GASB 68.
-The pension elements required to be reported in the statements of fiduciary net position include: 1) net pension liability and 2) deferred outflows/inflows of resources.
+The pension elements required to be reported in the statements of fiduciary net position include: 1) net pension liability (excess assets) and 2) deferred outflows/inflows of resources.

-Net position - restricted for pensions was \$488,848,213 at September 30, 2017, an increase of \$30,157,009 or 6.6% from fiscal year 2016.
-This increase mainly resulted from net investment income of \$61 million, deductions of \$34 million, and \$3 million employer contribution during the year.
+Net position - restricted for pensions was \$454,309,781 at September 30, 2019, a decrease of \$27,668,869 or 5.7% from fiscal year 2018.
+This decrease mainly resulted from benefits paid to retirees and beneficiaries exceeding net investment income and employer contributions during the year.